abhijithr94/Coursera_Capstone/README.md

 3. More than one neighborhood can exist in one postal code area, hence combining them into one row separated with a comma
 4. Using .shape to display the size of the dataframe
 5. Adding in latitude and longitude to the dataframe

+### Map visualization and K-Means Clustering
-6. Segmenting Toronto using Foursquare API
+1. Segmenting Toronto using Foursquare API
 	- Displaying a map of Toronto Neighborhoods
 	- Displaying a map of Toronto Borough
-7. Clustering Toronto using K-Means
+2. Clustering Toronto using K-Means
 	- Displaying a map of the 5 clusters created
 	- The five clusters shown in the map above